Get E-Book

 }

-Startup ordering depends on the same property.
-Libraries that register process-level event handlers, such as custom uncaughtException handlers or APM tools, rely on being required early in the entry point.
-Because require() completes before the next line runs, the handler is installed before later CommonJS code in that file executes.
+Startup ordering also depends on the synchronous contract.
+APM tools, custom exception handlers, and process-level instrumentation often need to be required early in the entry file.
+Since require() finishes before the next line runs, the setup happens before later CommonJS code executes.

 Circular Dependencies